Your relationship with your partner

 partner; couple; husband; father; relationship; sex; sexual; drive; sex-drive;

 A baby will bring about some major changes in every couple's relationship - well before the baby is even born!
-For some couples, these changes happen very easily, almost without being noticed.
-Other couples may need to make more of a conscious adjustment to these changes.
-Many couples also find that pregnancy and parenting mean they need to make changes in their physical relationship.
+For some couples, these changes happen very easily, other couples may need to make more of a conscious adjustment to these changes Many couples also find that pregnancy and parenting mean they need to make changes in their physical relationship.

 Pregnancy is an emotional time for couples